New-England-FanCon/New-England-FanCon.github.io/_pages/faq.md

 <details>
 <summary><h3>How can I become a vendor for New England FanCon?</h3></summary>
-<p>Simply fill out our vendor interest formLINK JOTFORM?GOOGLE Form and our exhibitor management team will reach out with more details!</p>
+<p>Simply fill out our <a href = "https://form.jotform.com/252414776972164" target ="_blank">vendor interest form</a> and our exhibitor management team will reach out with more details!</p>

 </details>